onox/orka/docs/numerics/tensors/creating-tensors.md

 Tensor : constant CPU_Tensor := Ones (1_000);
 ```

-While a zero matrix with the shape 4 x 8 is created with:
+While a zero matrix with the shape 4 × 8 is created with:

 ```ada
 Tensor : constant CPU_Tensor := Zeros ((4, 8));
 ```

 To create a tensor of a particular shape filled with a specific value, use
 the function `Fill`.
-For example, a tensor with the shape `Shape` where
+For example, a tensor of some shape where
-each element has the value *e*^`-Lambda`^ is created with:
+each element has the value *e*^-λ^ is created with:

 ```ada
 E_Lambda : CPU_Tensor := Fill (Shape, Ada.Numerics.e ** (-Lambda));